g105b/git-deploy/README.md

 # github-deploy

-Deploy to live using Git.
+Deploy to live using Github.
 Update the live server when the live branch is updated, or when CI tests pass.

 ## Usage.